-The word stenosis is derived from the Greek word stenos, meaning narrow.
-Canal refers to the central vertebral canal which houses the spinal cord.
-Canal stenosis literally means narrowing of the central vertebral canal housing the spinal cord.
-Central spinal canal stenosis is referred to by various names such as spinal stenosis, canal stenosis, or central stenosis.
 Canal stenosis and its underlying causes can produce a number of uncomfortable symptoms.
-Many patients with canal stenosis experience pain in the neck or back, as well as traveling pain, numbness, tingling, and weakness in other parts of the body.
-Depending on the exact location of the stenosis, some may experience these symptoms in the shoulders, arms, and legs.
+Many patients with canal stenosis experience pain in the neck or back, as well as traveling pain, numbness, tingling and weakness in other parts of the body.
+Depending on the exact location of the stenosis, some may experience these symptoms in the neck, shoulders and arms, or the lower back, hips and legs.
 Some patients may, however, experience no symptoms as a result of canal stenosis.

 Most physicians will begin treatment of canal stenosis symptoms with conservative therapies.
 These treatments allow many patients to find relief from their symptoms within a few weeks, though some require more or less time.
 The following conservative treatments may either be prescribed individually or in conjunction with one another: